(as of Apr 2025)

 Engagement: A team of individuals working to increase the visibility of and participation in CaRCC’s s community-driven activities, especially to organizations and individuals that are underrepresented.

 People Network Track Coordinators: This operational group aims to foster, build and grow the inclusive CaRCC community (termed the “People Network”) of campus CI, research computing and data professionals.
-Each of several, focused discussion tracks within the Network has monthly virtual sessions and are coordinated by volunteers.
+Each of several, focused discussion tracks within the Network has monthly virtual sessions coordinated in-kind by community members.